 Big Ben is the nickname for the great bell of the clock at the Houses of Parliament in London.
 Many people call the clock Big Ben as well.
 The clock is over 150 years old and is a popular tourist attraction.
-The clock is named ‘Elizabeth Tower’ in honour of Queen Elizabeth II’s Diamond Jubilee in 2012.
+The clock tower is named ‘Elizabeth Tower’ in honour of Queen Elizabeth II’s Diamond Jubilee in 2012.

 The Eden Project

 The Eden Project is located in Cornwall, in the south west of England.
 Its biomes, which are like giant greenhouses, house plants from all over the world.
 The Eden Project is also a charity which runs environmental and social projects internationally.

 The castle is a dominant feature of the skyline in Edinburgh, Scotland.
 It has a long history, dating back to the early Middle Ages.
-It is looked after by Historic Scotland, a Scottish government agency.
+It is looked after by Historic Environment Scotland.

 The Giant’s Causeway